Valkea/Omdena_Reachbots/deployment_methods_explained/AWS_EC2_Docker.md

 > sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 > ```

 ### Run the project
 > 1. (remote) `sudo docker run -it -p 5000:5000 --pull=always valkea/reachbots:latest`
-> 2. Access the model using the public url (EC2/Instances) + the app port (i.e. : http://PUBLICuRL:5000 )
+> 2. Access the model using the public URL (EC2/Instances) + the app port (i.e. : http://PUBLICuRL:5000 )

-## 3. Make it persistant
+## 3. Make it persistent

-**Now the model should be running** and that's quite handy to make computations that can't be made on the local computer, but **if we disconnect the terminal the app will stop running!**

-So in order to perenize this, we can use the following command:

-> (remote) `screen -R deploy docker run -it -p 5000:5000 --pull=always valkea/reachbots:latest`

-And hence the API server will keep running even if the terminal is closed.
+**Docker instances are persistent by default**, so if you close the terminal the container will keep running (which is not the case if you run a Python script for instance).

-But, next time you connect to the EC2 instance you won't see the API running and won't be able to stop it...
+However, the next time you connect to the EC2 instance you won't see the API running and won't be able to stop it...

-To solve this problem, you simply need to get the screen-instance back with the following command:
+To solve this problem, you simply need to get the current docker container NAME
-> (remote) `screen -r`
+> (remote) `sudo docker ps` and grab de name in the last column

-Then you can check the logs and / or stop the instance
+Then you can check the logs and/or stop the instance
+> (remote) `sudo docker logs -f NAME`

-> (remove) `CTRL+C` to stop the instance
+Or stop the instance
+> (remote) `sudo docker stop NAME`

+Or restart it with the lastest available Docker image
+> `sudo docker run -it -p 5000:5000 --pull=always valkea/reachbots:latest`